-22.1.3 Installing the Air Filter
+20.1.4 Installing the air filter

 - ► Place the air filter in position.

-- Push the air filter towards the filter housing and turn it clockwise at the same time until it engages - the "STIHL" name must be horizontal.
+- Push the air filter in the direction of the filter housing and turn it clockwise at the same time until it engages - the "STIHL" name must be horizontal.

-- ► Install the shroud see "Shroud".
+- ► Install the shroud.